Sam36502/DAM/README.md

 ## Example Programs
 I really wouldn't recommend writing any more programs for this.
-The assebmbly language is absolutely rubbish.
+The assembly language is absolutely rubbish.
 That is why I have written some programs to show off the capabilities of the DAM.
 These include: